gabesullice/vagrant-ansible-cent-lamp/README.md

 ```bash
 vagrant provision
 ```
-You can run this as often as you like.
+You can run this as often as you'd like.

 ### Setting up a new site on your vagrant instance